 In particular, the most widely used remote technical support products, such as TeamViewer, don’t enable accessibility for blind technicians who must use a screen reader.
 Even though these products generally mirror the audio being played on the remote computer, they still require a screen reader to be run on that computer, meaning that the end-user will hear the speech output, even if the end-user is sighted and doesn’t need or want speech output.
 This prevents skilled blind technology professionals from working as remote technical support providers without having to disclose that they are visually impaired to the end user.

 Mainstream remote technical support products are also inadequate for supporting blind end-users who are already running a screen reader.
 Even though these products mirror the remote audio, there are some issues that make remote desktop products incompatible with some screen readers running on the remote machine.
-For example, when trying to use JAWS on an end-user’s machine in conjunction with one of these popular remote desktop products, the remote instance of JAWS ignores keyboard commands from the technician, unless JAWS is reconfigured on the end-user’s machine.
+For example, when trying to use JAWS for Windows on an end-user’s machine in conjunction with one of these popular remote desktop products, the remote instance of JAWS ignores keyboard commands from the technician, unless JAWS is reconfigured on the end-user’s machine.
 This makes it very difficult for blind technicians to support blind end-users running JAWS, but also makes it harder for sighted technicians to support JAWS users.